MicrosoftDocs/azure-devops-docs/docs/user-guide/roles.md

 ### Software developers

 Developers use Visual Studio or other [tools](tools.md) to develop their applications.
-They then check in their changes to a Git or Team Foundation Version Control (TFVC) repository hosted in Azure DevOps .
+They then check in their changes to a Git or Team Foundation Version Control (TFVC) repository hosted in Azure DevOps.
 From the web portal or a supported IDE, they can view repositories, check history, and more.

 - To get started with using Git, see one of the following resources:
 	- [Share your code with Git and Visual Studio](../repos/git/share-your-code-in-git-vs.md)